Wondering how to calculate gross profit and what factors affect this number?

 This then helps you better create and plan your revenue and expenses for the current and future years.

-Cutting costs and reinvesting
+Cutting Costs and Reinvesting

 Gross profit helps businesses understand if they need to reevaluate their expenses at the manufacturing level.